 The downsides are no timer or temperature probe, no steam clean option, and the lack of ADA and Star K certification.
 All in all, unless you really want a made in America oven with this particular aesthetic, the GE Profile offers similar functionality for a lot less money.

-Viking also offers another 30-inch freestanding electric induction range with very similar features.
+Viking also offers another 30-inch freestanding electric induction range with very similar features (view on AJ Madison).

 Highlights: The affordable but high-end 30-inch Blomberg electric range has 4 elements, an oven capacity of 5.7 cu. ft., and three levels of self-cleaning.

 - Large viewing window and great interior lighting

 - Less capacity than more affordable GE models

 - Plastic knobs